« Visit Fantastic Pest Control

 Rats and mice are notorious for their scavenging skills.
 So the next thing we advise you to do is be extra careful with how you store the seeds of your feathered friends.

 Galvanised metal bins with a secure lid could be what you are looking for.
-Rodents like to chew holes through different textures and materials, even wood, rubber, and low-grade concrete, and while it’s not impossible for them to penetrate the metal containers, the task will become harder.
+Rodents like to chew holes through different textures and materials, even wood, rubber, and low-grade concrete, and while it’s not impossible for them to penetrate metal containers, the task will become harder.
 Keep the bins in a shed, and do not place them in your home to avoid inviting rodents there.

 Keep your yard and feeding areas clean